Kansas lawmakers pass bill aimed at luring big chicken plant

-Kansas lawmakers approved legislation Monday aimed at attracting large chicken-processing plants to their state, six months after opposition in one Kansas City-area town stymied a $320 million project.
+Kansas lawmakers are still trying to attract large chicken-processing plants to their state months after opposition in Sedgwick County and elsewhere stymied a $320 million project.

-The bill would allow bigger poultry barns within a mile of residential areas.
-The House passed it Monday on an 84-37 vote; the Senate approved it last month, 29-10 .
-It goes next to Republican Gov. Jeff Colyer for his possible signature.

 Agribusiness giant Tyson Foods Inc. announced plans in September to build a chicken-processing plant outside Tonganoxie, near Kansas City, and had the backing of state officials, including Colyer.
 But many local residents were outraged, and the Springdale, Arkansas-based company put its plans on hold.